Dogs are usually considered great, friendly and playful family pets. Occasionally, dog bite injuries happen.

 For example, if a policeman enters a private property while carrying out their duty, and a dog attacks them, the owner of that dog is liable for the injuries.
 This is the same for Postal workers.

-Defense to a Dog Bite Claim in Indiana
+What is the Defense to a Dog Bite Claim in Indiana?

 Dog owners in Indiana do have some defense routes if they are facing a dog bite claim.

-This is can be known as ‘comparative fault’ by some.
+This is known as ‘comparative fault’ by some.
 This arises when the person is partially or fully responsible for their own injuries from a dog bite.

 For example, a person that trespasses on private property may not be able to recover compensation for that dog bite, as they did not have permission to be there.